tylerbutler/engineer/docs_source/settings.rst

       **Default:** path to folder containing settings file

       The path to the directory containing the settings file used.
-This is usually set automatically based on the settings file used.
-However, if specified, all relative paths will be assumed to be relative to it.
+This is usually set automatically based on the location of the settings file used.

    .. attribute:: CONTENT_DIR